 VOLUNTEERING: “Volunteers Make the World a Better Place”

-OCTOBER SPOTLIGHTED VOLUNTEER OPPORTUNITIES: This month’s spotlighted opportunities include: Lunch Program (10:30 – 1); Information Desk –backup; TRIPPS – data entry and research; Food Commodity program on 3rd Wednesday of each month – Russian interpreters morning and afternoon shifts and people able to help with phone calls and/or lifting 30-35 lbs. in the morning; Smartphones and other Technology -1-on-1 assistance for seniors with their Smartphones and other technology.
-If you would like to apply for these or other volunteer opportunities or have ideas for new opportunities at the BSC, please call Patricia, the Volunteer Coordinator @ 617-730-2743 or email her at firstname.lastname@example.org to make an appointment to talk about things you like to do, your skills and potential volunteer opportunities.
+DECEMBER SPOTLIGHTED VOLUNTEER OPPORTUNITIES: This month’s spotlighted opportunities include: Lunch Program (10:30 – 1); Information Desk –backup; TRIPPS – data entry and research; Food Commodity program on 3rd Wednesday of each month – Russian interpreters morning and afternoon shifts and people able to help with phone calls and/or lifting 30-35 lbs. in the morning; Tuesday Food Pantry – strong help in the afternoon (1-4).
+If you would like to apply for these or other volunteer opportunities or have ideas for new opportunities at the BSC, please call Patricia, the Volunteer Coordinator @ 617-730-2743 or email her at email@example.com to make an appointment to talk about things you like to do, your skills and potential volunteer opportunities.

 Photo credit to Fran Perler

 LEARN TO PLAY OR IMPROVE YOUR CHESS GAME: Are you a beginner chess player or have always wanted to learn how to play?
-Brookline High School students will be at the Senior Center each Friday from 3-5 .
+Brookline High School Chess Club students will be at the Senior Center each Friday from 3-5.
 If you are interested, drop in for a lesson or a game!
-If you have questions, call Patricia @ 617-730- 2743.
+If you have questions, call Patricia @ 617 730 2743.

 LIBRARY CONNECTION: Are you a lover of library books and other resources, yet unable to enjoy the pleasures of browsing on your own?
 We have a solution for you!
-The Library Connection, a partnership of Brookline's Council on Aging and the Public Library of Brookline, provides delivery of library materials directly to homebound Brookline residents who are unable to leave their home.
+The Library Connection, a partnership of Brookline's Council on Aging and the Public Library of Brookline, provides delivery of library materials directly to homebound Brookline residents who are unable to come to the library themselves.
 A volunteer from the community will deliver materials to you throughout the year.
-If you are interested in becoming a volunteer or receiving this service, contact Volunteer Coordinator Patricia Burns at the Council on Aging 617-730-2743
+If you are interested in receiving this service, contact Volunteer Coordinator Patricia Burns at the Council on Aging 617-730-2743.

-Photo by Patricia Silva-Gayle, Steps for Success, Brookline High School
+Narrative by Julia Riesman, Steps for Success, Brookline High School

 Eleanor Small with Ruthann Dobek